 The Open Meetings Act (OMA) is designed to ensure that Illinois residents have access to their government.
-As of January 1, 2010, key changes to the Open Meetings Act have taken effect and provide Illinois residents with a more open and accountable government.
+Attorney General Lisa Madigan has worked with legislators and a diverse group of individuals and organizations to strengthen the transparency laws in Illinois and hold government more accountable.